micro-os-plus/web-jekyll/_posts/releases/2016-10-13-micro-os-plus-v6-3-9-released..md

 - integrate posix-io & posix-driver git subtrees from the separate projects; currently only character devices are fully functional;
 - automate char device registry by using lists; no need to manually add/remove devices;
-- in order to support ticless deep sleeps, the `update_for_slept_time()` function was added to the clock class, to update the internal count with the number of ticks lost during the sleep;
+- in order to support tickless deep sleeps, the `update_for_slept_time()` function was added to the `clock` class, to update the internal count with the number of ticks lost during the sleep;

 ## Addressed bugs